 Talking in very general terms in the beginning the majority of the ordinary radios were made by Linksys the American company.
-Afterwords we situation was very much dominated by Microtik radios and lately Microtik has been losing share in favor of Ubiquity.
-Originally the ubiquity radios were customer premises device in other words for end-users but with air fiber of course they have developed a very interesting backbone product that we are just beginning to test.
+Afterwords, the situation was very much dominated by Mikrotik radios and lately Mikrotik has been losing share in favor of Ubiquity.
+Originally the ubiquity radios were a "customer premises device" in other words for endusers but with AirFiber of course they have developed a very interesting backbone product that we are just beginning to test.